 How to dress and undress your baby

-Place your baby on a safe and flat surface, such as a changing mat or the floor when you dress and undress them.
+Place your baby on a safe and flat surface when you dress and undress them.
+This could be on a changing mat or the floor.

 Important

 Never leave your baby unattended.
-If you have forgotten an item, place your baby in their cot or secure them safely in their pram while you get it.
+If you do not have everything you need, put your baby in their cot or secure them safely in their pram while you get everything.

 Be careful not to: